Edw590/AdvancedCommandsDetection/README.md

 # LEGION - A real assistant [Platforms Unifier]

 ## Notice
-This project is connected to other projects:
+This project is a part of a bigger project, consisting of the following:
 - [LEGION - A real assistant [Android/Client]](https://github.com/DADi590/LEGION---A-real-assistant--Android-Client)
+- [LEGION - A real assistant [Platforms Unifier]](https://github.com/DADi590/LEGION---A-real-assistant--Platforms-Unifier)

 ## Table of Contents
 - [Background](#background)